SkySingh04/Keploy-VsCode-Extension-Alpha/README.md

 There are no specific requirements or dependencies for using Keploy-VsCode.
 Simply install the extension and start enjoying its features!

-## Extension Settings

-Keploy-VsCode doesn't add any custom settings to Visual Studio Code at the moment.

 ## Following Extension Guidelines